 The Cloud Billing Reports page lets you view your Google Cloud Platform (GCP) usage costs at a glance and discover and analyze trends.
-The Reports page gives you a chart that plots usage costs for all projects linked to a billing account.
-To help you view the cost trends that are important to you, you can select the data range of interest and configure the chart filter and group by date range, project, product, and SKU.
+The Reports page displays a chart that plots usage costs for all projects linked to a billing account.
+To help you view the cost trends that are important to you, you can select a data range, specify a time range, configure the chart filters, and group by project, product, or SKU.

 - How is my current month's GCP spending trending?

 - What project cost the most last month?

 - What GCP product (for example, Compute Engine or Cloud Storage) cost me the most?